mgechev/blog.mgechev.com/_posts/2015-03-05-persistent-state-reactjs.markdown

 ## State

 Each ReactJS component may have a state.
-It also accept properties passed by its ancestors.
+It also accepts properties passed by its ancestors.
 Based on the state of the component and the properties passed by its ancestors the component knows how to render itself.
 For example:

 {% highlight javascript %}
 class Ticker extends React.Component {